 |Sniper Rifle Ammo (50)||50 gil||0.11||5.5|

 Quantity / Stack: A stack of bullets is the number of bullets noted as the quantity in the above table.
+A belt of ammunition is a stack of bullets.
 For feats like Gunsmithing, use the number in brackets for crafted ammo stacks (50 rounds for most ammo types, 10 for shotgun ammo).

 Rubber Bullets: (also called rubber baton rounds) are rubber or rubber-coated projectiles that can be fired from standard firearms.
 They are intended to be a non-lethal or more specifically a less lethal alternative to metal projectiles, dealing bludgeoning damage rather than piercing damage.
 A firearm user can use rubber bullets to deal nonlethal damage (at the normal –4 attack penalty for using a lethal weapon to deal nonlethal damage).
 Rubber bullets cost the same amount as normal bullets except –5 gil and weighs 1/4 less.

 A handgun is a firearm that can be used one-handed without penalty.
 Handguns can be broken down into two smaller groups: autoloaders, pistols and autotek pistols.
 Autoloaders (sometimes called “automatics”) feature removable box magazines, and some models hold quite a lot of ammunition.
 Pistols are relatively simple firearms that store several rounds (usually six) in a revolving cylinder.
 Autotek pistols are automatic weapons small enough to be fired with one hand.

 Longarms are personal firearms that require two hands to be fired without penalty.
 If fired with only one hand, there is a -4 to attack.
 This group includes machine rifles, sniping rifles, and assault rifles.